Brialius/jira2trello/README.md

    Flags:
-         --config string   config file (default is $HOME/.jira2trello.yaml) -h, --help            help for jira2trello
+         --config string   config file (default is $HOME/.jira2trello.yaml) --debug           write debug info to logs and files -h, --help            help for jira2trello

    Use "jira2trello [command] --help" for more information about a command.